crownlessking/web-ui/README.md

 # web-ui

-Define a web interface for an API using JSON or javaScript object literals.
+The purpose of this project is to quickly put together a single-page web app for an arbitrary REST API located at a specific URL.
+With _web-ui_ you can put together several forms (as a single-page app) to gather information which can then be sent to your API.

+Instead of HTML, you will use JSON and in some cases, JavaScript to define your single-page app.

 ## First things first
-Give the web interface the URL at which your server is located.
+Give your app the URL at which your API is located.
 In the `index.html` file, do:

 ```html
 <html>